 Overview: Williamson College is serious about the integration of biblical thinking with professional pursuits.
 The School of Business offers the B.S. in Business Administration.
-This degree is designed to equip students to lead for- and nonprofit organizations, not only in the maximization of stockholder wealth, but also for the greater good of the community and world.
+This degree is designed to equip students to lead for- and nonprofit organizations, for the greater good of the community and world as well as profitability..
 Students at WC are challenged to think biblically and analytically to develop solutions for some of the most intractable problems facing mankind in the 21st century.
 An optional Nonprofit Management Track is available for students desiring emphasis for the nonprofit organization.
-Additionally, we offer an optional minor in Accounting, Business Consulting and Business Coaching.
+Additionally, we offer an optional minor in Accounting.